Asashou/notes/09_pandas/09_pandas.md

 #### Series exercise:

-1. Load data from two separate numpy arrays from before: `t.npy` and `V.npy`.
+1. Load data from two separate numpy arrays : `t.npy` and `V.npy`. `t` is time in sec, and `V` is voltage in mV.

 2. Combine them into a pandas Series.
 Use `t` as the index and `V` as the data.

-3.

-- **`pd.DataFrame`**
+3. Plot the series as a function of time.
+Label the x and y axes.

+4. Spikes!
+Choose a voltage threshold that separates the spikes from the rest of the data.
+Apply the threshold to the series to get a printout of only the subset of the data which falls above your threshold.

+5. Extract the spike times from the series, and save the array to a file named `spike_times.npy`.
+Now load them back into an array (call it `st`), just to make sure it worked.

+6. Highlight the spike peaks in your existing figure by plotting over top of them (remember, adding a plot to an existing figure automatically uses a different colour).
+Highlight just the points, i.e. don't connect them with a line.
+Hint: use `.plot(linestyle='')` or `.plot(ls='')` to turn off the line.

+#### `pd.DataFrame`

-    - like a 2D numpy array, but both row and column indices can be non-integers
+- like a 2D numpy array, but both row and column indices, which can be non-integers
+- other big difference from a 2D array: each column can have its own data type
     - looks and feels a lot like a spreadsheet
-    - again, indices are really like labels, can be ints, floats, strings
+    - as for Series, DataFrame indices are really like labels, can be ints, floats, strings
-    - e.g., short segment of neural EEG voltage data on 3 channels
+    - e.g., short segment of (fake) neural EEG voltage data on 3 channels
         ```python
-        v = np.array(np.random.random((20, 3))) # 2D array of voltages
+        eeg = np.array(np.random.random((20, 3))) # 2D array of voltages
         t = np.arange(0, 20*50, 50) # timestamps, in ms
         chans = ['Fz', 'Cz', 'Pz'] # scalp electrode labels
-        df = pd.DataFrame(data=v, index=t, columns=chans) # 'index' is rows
+        df = pd.DataFrame(data=eeg, index=t, columns=chans) # label rows with t, columns with chans
         ````
     - compare `v` and `df` - having row and column labels, like a spreadsheet, is nice!
     - `df.iloc[:5]` - returns another dataframe of first five rows, same as `df.head()`
     - `df.iloc[0, 0]` - returns entry in 1st row and 1st column, just like 2D array
     - `df.iloc[-1, -1]` - returns entry in last row and last column
     - `df['Fz']` returns a single column, this time as a series, because it's only 1D
-    - `df.Fz` can also be used as a shortcut
+    - `df.Fz` can also be used as a shortcut, but discouraged
     - `df.loc[50]` returns a single row at t=50 ms, also a series
-    - if we want a specific voltage value at a specific channel and timestamp:
+        - in this case, what were column labels in the DataFrame become row labels in the Series
+        - now to get a single value, index again using the chan name: `df.loc[50]['Fz']`
+            - `.loc` in a DataFrame allows (row, column) indexing similar to numpy
+        - direct DataFrame indexing without `.loc`:
             - `df['Fz'][50]` - specify column, then row, opposite of numpy, but same as spreadsheet indexing (i.e., cell A2, C7, etc.)
-        - or if you prefer (row, column) indexing: `df.loc[50]['Fz']` gives same result
         - think of a row as an observation, and a column as a variable

 - DataFrames can handle more heterogenous data than the above EEG example